aws-samples/python-lib-management-without-internet-for-aws-glue-in-private-subnets/README.md

 The artifacts in this repository support the published blog: Simplify and Optimize Python Package Management for AWS Glue PySpark jobs with AWS CodeArtifact.
 Refer to the blog for detailed instructions on setup and configuration.

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

 ## Security